danschmidtke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral fellow in the Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL) at McMaster University.
-My current research investigates the predictors of reading development among pre-university ESL students.
-I collect and analyze longitudinal data, including eye movements during reading, cognitive-linguistic assessments, large-scale experimental psycholinguistic studies and measures of academic attainment.
+I am a postdoctoral fellow in the [Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL)]({{< ref "https://arieal.mcmaster.ca/">}}) at McMaster University.
+My current research investigates the reading development of English language learners who are enrolled in a pre-university academic [bridging program]({{< ref "https://meld.humanities.mcmaster.ca/" >}}).

+I design and conduct longitudinal psycholinguistic experiments which involve the collection and analysis of eye movements during reading, cognitive-linguistic tests of language ability and measures of academic attainment.